jg-rp/liquid/README.rst

 .. note::

     **Liquid requires Python 3.8+**.
-Let me know if this is an problem for you by raising an issue.
+Let me know if this is a problem for you by raising an issue.
 Given enough interest, I'll happily add support for older Python versions.